Rushikesh042/AI-Fitness-Coach/README.md

 https://user-images.githubusercontent.com/54346227/139542373-7effbc0c-9442-4148-9195-2570fdf1ae97.mp4

 Built using pre-trained weights for OpenPose keypoint detection using the MPII pose estimation dataset, Python 3.8, OpenCV, Scikit-Learn and Jupyter Notebook.
+PoseDetectionOpenCV.py : For Real Time Pose Estimation PoseDetection_Notebook.ipynb : For User-Input Video based Pose Estimation

+By getting the quantified data of a body motion, it is possible to find insights from the data.
+For example, hand speed can be calculated, angles between joints during the swing can be calculated as well.
+These data might be helpful for advanced training and maybe injury prevention.

 References :
 [1] https://github.com/spmallick/learnopencv